-What I Do: Market research, Detailed competitive analysis, Paid search analysis, Adwords campaign management, Website analytics and reporting, Forensic analytics & troubleshooting
+What I Do: Market research, Detailed competitive analysis, Paid search analysis, Google Ads campaign management, Website analytics and reporting, Forensic analytics & troubleshooting

 Analytics Manager Jenna Lamb may have a warm and fuzzy last name, but that doesn’t mean she’s afraid of getting down to business.
 Lucky for our clients and for us, her business is analysis and competitive research.
 Jenna amped-up her exceptional research skills while attaining her Master’s thesis in behavioural ecology at the University of Alberta.
 Today she is our online analytics expert and holds both Google Analytics Individual Qualifications & Google AdWords Certifications.

 If you can believe it, Jenna spent many months studying the stealing behaviour of squirrels.
 While drawing a comparison between squirrels and online users may seem a bit nutty, Jenna has seamlessly integrated herself into the online world.